Agoric/documentation/main/glossary/README.md

 ## AmountMath
 The AmountMath library executes the logic of how [amounts](#amounts) are changed when digital assets are merged, separated, or otherwise manipulated.
-For example, a deposit of 2 bucks into a purse that already has 3 bucks gives a new balance of 5 bucks.
-But, a deposit of a non-fungible theater ticket into a purse that already holds five tickets isn't done by numeric addition.
-Instead, you have to combine two arrays, containing either strings or objects/records.
+For example, a deposit of 2 [Quatloos](#quatloos) into a purse that already has 3 Quatloos gives a new balance of 5 Quatloos.
+But a deposit of a non-fungible theater ticket into a purse that already holds five tickets is performed by combining arrays rather than by arithmetic.

-`AmountMath` has a single set of polymorphic methods of two different asset kinds to deal with [fungible](#fungible) assets (values are natural numbers) and [non-fungible](#non-fungible) assets (values are an array or object).
-The two `AssetKinds` are
+`AmountMath` has a single set of polymorphic methods that deal with two different asset kinds:
-- `AssetKind.NAT`: Used with fungible assets.
-Amount values are natural numbers (non-negative integers).
-Default value.
+- `AssetKind.NAT`: Used with [fungible](#fungible) assets.
+Each amount value is a natural number (non-negative integer).
+This is the default `AssetKind`.
-- `AssetKind.SET`: Used with non-fungible assets.
-Amount values are arrays of strings, numbers, objects, or other comparable values.
+- `AssetKind.SET`: Used with [non-fungible](#non-fungible) assets.
+Each amount value is an array of comparable values (strings, numbers, objects, etc.).
-  Values should never include promises (they aren't comparable), or payments, purses, and anything else that can't be shared freely.
+  Values should never include promises (they aren't comparable), or data that should not be shared freely such as payments and purses.

 For more information, see the [ERTP Guide's AmountMath section](/ertp/guide/amount-math.md) and the [ERTP API's AmountMath section](/ertp/api/amount-math.md).